SERVICES

 How Scar and Tissue Remodeling Treatment Can Help

-A well-built program aims for practical, measurable improvements:
+A well-built scar tissue treatment program aims for practical, measurable improvements:

 - Improved flexibility and pliability (so skin moves more naturally)